Pre-application protocol for major developments

 DTA seeks to provide the applicant with a clear indication, at the earliest possible stage, of:

-- whether or not the Council, as LPA, are likely to support an application, and
+- whether or not we, as LPA, are likely to support an application, and

-DTA provides a level of certainty to the applicant and should achieve quality developments in line with the policies and proposals of the Council.
+DTA provides a level of certainty to the applicant and should achieve quality developments in line with our policies and proposals.
 A coordinated and project managed approach to the more complex applications should also assist in providing timely decisions for applicants.

 Back To Top